COVID-19 Explained: Part 1 – History & Suspected Exposure

 “For cases where there is an actual exposure to someone who is confirmed or suspected (not ruled out) to have COVID-19, and the exposed individual either tests negative or the test results are unknown, assign code Z20.828, Contact with and (suspected) exposure to other viral communicable diseases.
 If the exposed individual tests positive for the COVID-19 virus, see guideline a).”

-Review our previous article for more information about the COVID-19 medical coding and reporting guidelines, which are effective April 1 through September 30.
+Additionally, review our previous article for more information about the COVID-19 medical coding and reporting guidelines.
+These are effective April 1 through September 30.

-Does your organization need to develop a plan for ongoing coder education?
-Get in touch with YES HIM Consulting today to see how we can help you improve coding quality with our 12-month subscription bundles on annual updates and hot topics.
+Finally, does your organization need to develop a plan for ongoing coder education?
+Get in touch with YES HIM Consulting today.
+You’ll see how we can help you improve coding quality with our 12-month subscription bundles on annual updates and hot topics.